Form 1098-T Tuition Payments Statement

 Box 5.
 Scholarships or Grants.

 This box contains the total amount of any scholarships or grants that the University administered and processed during the calendar year for the payment of the student’s costs of attendance.
+Scholarships and Grants generally include all payments received from third parties (excluding family members and loan proceeds).
 The amount of scholarships or grants for the calendar year (including those not reported by the University) may reduce the amount of any allowable tuition and fees deduction or the education credit the student may claim for the year.

 Box 6.
 Adjustments to Scholarships or Grants for a Prior Year.